endeavouros-team/endeavouros-DE-fixes/mate/README.md

-Mate take overrides but uses also defaults under `/usr/share/mate-*`
+Mate take overrides, and uses defaults under `/usr/share/mate-*`

 **Currently** we change terminal config to not use default theming color scheme so we can use `dconf write` command: